erwinheitzman/wdio-wiremock-service/README.md

 [![Join the chat at https://gitter.im/erwinheitzman/wdio-wiremock-service](https://badges.gitter.im/erwinheitzman/wdio-wiremock-service.svg)](https://gitter.im/erwinheitzman/wdio-wiremock-service?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 This service helps you to run [WireMock](http://wiremock.org/) seamlessly when running tests with [WebdriverIO](https://webdriver.io).
-It uses the well know [Maven](https://mvnrepository.com/repos/central) repository to download the WireMock jar for you which is then automatically installed, started and stopped.
+It uses the well known [Maven](https://mvnrepository.com/repos/central) repository to download the WireMock jar for you which is then automatically installed, started and stopped.
 Stay up to date by joining the community over at [Gitter](https://gitter.im/erwinheitzman/wdio-wiremock-service) for help and support.

 ## Installation